-As I have mentioned before, this article is the continuation of the previous article derives from a 2 series articles which attempting to take a look at a few things that could make children interested in learning a language from early an age.
-It doesn’t solely highlight on kids, but also children or adult of any ages.
+As I have mentioned before, this article is the continuation of the previous article that attempts to take a look at a few things that could make children interested in learning a language from early an age.
+It doesn’t solely highlight kids, but also children or adults of any age.

-You can use Dualingo for your classroom activity or when giving assignments.
-There are countless of positive feedback from teachers who have been using this method as a supplement in their classrooms.
-Paul Magnuson, a teacher from Switzerland have documented his experience of using Dualingo in his class.
+You can use Duolingo or Clozemaster for your classroom activity or when giving assignments.
+There is countless positive feedback from teachers who have been using this method as a supplement in their classrooms.
+Paul Magnuson, a teacher from Switzerland has documented his experience of using Dualingo in his class.

 Don’t stop at that just yet.
 Use music as well to make it even more interesting and create a stress-free environment.
 Let them know that learning a second language can also be fun.
 Here’s how you can do it for your classroom activity.